os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/crop/documentation/crop_disc.markdown

 Resulted greenhouse gas emissions are finally calibrated using OurWorldInData global Food Grenhouse gas emissions [^17].
 We consider only emissions from Crops and Livestock as all supply chain and lan use emissions are computed elsewhere.
 ![](How-much-of-GHGs-come-from-food.png)

-Note that each of those sources deal with CO3eq emissions of all greenhouse gases.
-From OurWorldInData: Carbon footprint and methane [^19], we are able to identify the CH4 part in these global GHG emissions and deduce the CO2 emissions part.
+Note that each of those sources deal with CO2eq emissions of all greenhouse gases.
+From OurWorldInData: Carbon footprint and methane [^19], we are able to identify the CH4 part in these global GHG emissions.
+Nitrous Oxide emissions (N20) are extracted from FAO Stats from 2019 [^20].
+All calibrations are also done using the total emissions given by the FAO.